-Which of the following is not a function of the autonomic nervous... | Channels for Pearson+
+Which of the following is NOT a function of the autonomic nervous... | Channels for Pearson+

 Understand the role of the autonomic nervous system (ANS): The ANS is responsible for regulating involuntary physiological functions, including heart rate, blood pressure, respiratory rate, digestion, and sexual arousal.

-Recognize the nature of voluntary muscle movement: Voluntary muscle movements are controlled by the somatic nervous system, which is responsible for conscious control of skeletal muscles.
+Recognize the function that is voluntary: Initiating voluntary muscle movement is controlled by the somatic nervous system, not the autonomic nervous system.

-Differentiate between the autonomic and somatic nervous systems: The autonomic nervous system controls involuntary actions, while the somatic nervous system controls voluntary actions.

-Conclude that initiating voluntary muscle movement is not a function of the autonomic nervous system, as it is managed by the somatic nervous system.
+Conclude that the function NOT managed by the ANS is initiating voluntary muscle movement, as it involves conscious control and is not an involuntary process.

 Watch next